Decomposition of Differences in Distribution under Sample Selection and the Gender Wage Gap: The Model

 \section{The Model}

 Consider the following selection model:

 where $Y$ denotes the continuous outcome of interest, $X$ a set of predetermined covariates, $Z\equiv\left(Z_{1},X'\right)$ is composed of the instrument $Z_{1}$ and the predetermined covariates, $S$ is a binary indicator for participation, $D$ is an observed variable that denotes the group to which the individuals of the population can belong, and $U$ and $V$ are two unobservable random variables.
 Equations~\ref{eq:y}-\ref{eq:s} conform a sample selection model that allows for a broad class of differences between individuals of different groups.
-For expositional simplicity, we focus on the leading binary case, \textit{i.e.}, $D=0,1$.\footnote{This framework is reminiscent of those considered for the study of the marginal treatment effect (MTE; \citealp{Bjorklund1987}).
+The set of groups is denoted by $\mathcal{D}$, and its dimension is assumed to be finite.
+For expositional purposes, the leading case is two groups, \textit{i.e.}, $D\in\mathcal{D}=\left\{0,1\right\}$.\footnote{This framework is reminiscent of those considered for the study of the marginal treatment effect (MTE; \citealp{Bjorklund1987}).
 Such framework can be rationalized by a generalized Roy model with imperfect information \citep{Pereda2022}.}

 This system can be used to model several economic phenomena, such as labor wages, denoted by $Y$.
 These could be different for people belonging to different demographic groups, like gender ($D$).
 Equation~\ref{eq:s} reflects the fact that only employed workers ($S=1$) have a wage.
 These are modeled by Equation~\ref{eq:y}, and they depend on their observed and unobserved characteristics, respectively given by $X$ and $U$.
 The latter, together with $V$ are the unobservables of the model, which can be interpreted as the ability of the worker and the unobserved propensity to be unemployed, respectively.\footnote{One could also consider work intensity as an additional dependent variable in the model. \textit{E.g.}, one could consider weekly hours or worked weeks, as in \cite{Fernandez2022}.
 Such extensions could also be considered by appropriately modeling the unobservable variables, possibly adding some extra ones.
 Such comprehensive models could be informative about features that are not captured by a simpler model, at the cost of making them computationally more complicated.
 Their study is left for future work.}